 Instances Spark Tags SSH Logging Init Scripts Permissions

 Spark Config 0

-spark.hadoo spark.hadoo Automatic and a 3100
+spark.hadoo spark.hadoo 1.000

-10

 IAM Role Authentication

 If the data resources use IAM role authentication, verify that the configuration meets one of the following requirements:

 - The S3 bucket belongs to the AWS account in which the Databricks cluster resides. - The S3 bucket belongs to a different AWS account than the one in which the Databricks cluster resides, and you enabled a cross-account policy to allow the cluster to access the bucket.